petermr/contentMine/README.md

-This is currently a [Wiki](http://github.com/petermr/ContentMine/wiki/Home) describing the project
+Go to the [WIKI](http://github.com/petermr/ContentMine/wiki/Home) describing the project